JohnJoeGarza/Mining-Recommendations/README.md

 |Titanic (1997)                                      | 3.88 |

 ## Acknowledgements
 Work inspired by Item-Based Collaborative Filtering Recommendation Algorithms by GroupLens Research Group/Army HPC Research Center.
 Their work is included in the documents folder.

+##More Work To Come